Step 6 - Organise Finance for Tuition

 A HELP loan allows eligible students to defer paying their student contribution or tuitions fees now and to pay them off through the tax system once they are earning over the minimum threshold set by the Government.

 These loans are administered by the Australian Government; see Study Assist for all the details on eligibility, loan repayments and more.

 - HECS-HELP – for eligible Commonwealth supported place students

 - FEE-HELP – for eligible domestic tuition fee paying undergraduate and postgraduate students

 To apply for one of the above you need to complete an Electronic Commonwealth Assistance Form (ECAF) through Student Connect.
 A successful submission of your form will display a receipt showing the student status change for the requested HELP loan.
 To do this you will require your Tax File Number (TFN) or Certificate of Application.
-Only students who are offered a Commonwealth Supported Place (HECS) via student email, will be required to complete a HECS-HELP form to accept their offer.
+Only students who are offered a Commonwealth Supported Place (HECS) via student email, will have HECS and will be required to submit a form to accept their offer.